-The family unit is the fundamental resource of American life that should be nurtured.
-The family unit should remain intact in the absence of compelling evidence to the contrary.
-The legislature declares that the goal of serving emotionally disturbed and mentally ill children, potentially dependent children, and families-in-conflict is to provide
+- A. The family unit is the fundamental resource of American life that should be nurtured. - 1.
+The family unit should remain intact in the absence of compelling evidence to the contrary. - The Legislature declares that the goal of serving emotionally disturbed and mentally ill children, potentially dependent children, and families-inconflict is to provide services to them in their own homes and to avoid out-of-home placement of the child, when that form of care is premature, unnecessary, or inappropriate.